vacp2p/rfc/waku.md

 The main privacy concern with light nodes is that directly connected peers will know that a message originates from them (as it are the only ones it sends).
 This means nodes can make assumptions about what messages (topics) their peers are interested in.

+**Bloom filter privacy:**

+By having a "tight" bloom filter you reveal which messages you are interested in.
+This is a fundamental tradeoff between bandwidth usage and privacy, though the tradeoff space is likely suboptimal in terms of the [Anonymity](https://eprint.iacr.org/2017/954.pdf) [trilemma](https://petsymposium.org/2019/files/hotpets/slides/coordination-helps-anonymity-slides.pdf).

+**Mailserver client privacy:**

+A mailserver client has to trust a mailserver, which means they can send direct traffic.
+This reveals what topics / bloom filter a node is interested in, along with its peerID (with IP).

+**Privacy guarantees not rigorous:**

+Privacy for Whisper / Waku haven't been studied rigorously for various threat models like global passive adversary, local active attacker, etc. This is unlike e.g. Tor and mixnets.

+**Topic hygiene:**

+Similar to bloom filter privacy, if you use a very specific topic you reveal more information.
+See scalability model linked above.

 ### Spam resistance

+**PoW bad for heterogenerous devices:**

+Proof of work is a poor spam prevention mechanism.
+A mobile device can only have a very low PoW in order not to use too much CPU / burn up your phone battery.
+This means someone can spin up a powerful node and overwhelm the network.

+**Mailserver trusted connection:**

+A mailserver has a direct TCP connection, which means they are trusted to send traffic.
+This means a malicious or malfunctioning mailserver can overwhelm an individual node.

+### Censorship resistance

+**Devp2p TCP port blockable:**

+By default Devp2p runs on an odd, high valued port.
+This means it is easy to censor, e.g. airport WiFi.
+This can be mitigated somewhat by running on e.g. port 80 or 443, but there are still outstanding issues.
+See libp2p and Tor's Pluggable Transport for how this can be improved.

 ## Implementation Notes